h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 Similarly, the Message-Authentication-Code attribute defined in [RFC6218] Section 3.3 MUST NOT be sent over an SRADIUS connection.
 It MUST be treated the same was as Message-Authenticator, above.

-As the Message-Authentication-Code attribute is no longer used, the related MAC-Randomizer attribute [RFC6218] Section 3.2 is no longer used, either.
+As the Message-Authentication-Code attribute is no longer used, the related MAC-Randomizer attribute [RFC6218] Section 3.2 is also no longer used.
 It MUST be treated the same was as Message-Authenticator, above.

 ## CHAP, MS-CHAP, etc.

 While some attributes such as CHAP-Password, etc. depend on insecure cryptographic primitives such as MD5, these attributes are treated as opaque blobs when sent between a RADIUS client and server.
 The attributes are not obfuscated, and they do not depend on the shared secret.

 As a result, these attributes are unaffected by SRADIUS.
 We reiterate that SRADIUS is a transport profile for RADIUS.
 Other than Message-Authenticator, the meaning of all attributes in SRADIUS is identical to their meaning in RADIUS.
 Only the "on the wire" encoding of some attributes change, and then only for attributes which are obfuscated using the shared secret.
+Those obfuscated attributes are now protected by the modern cryptography in TLS, instead of an "ad hoc" approach using MD5.

 An SRADIUS server can proxy CHAP, MS-CHAP, etc. without any issue.
 An SRADIUS home server can authenticate CHAP, MS-CHAP, etc. without any issue.